lsst/dp1_lsst_io/docs/products/catalogs/ss_source.rst

 Description
 ===========

-A "Solar System source" is ...
+A "Solar System source" is a signal-to-noise ratio > 5 moving object detection in a visit image.

-The SS source table is created by ...

-*Details TBD.*
+The SS source table contains the 2-d (sky) coordinates and 3-d distances and velocities for every ``SSObject`` at the time of every LSST observation of that ``SSObject``.

 Processing
 ----------